MrElyazid/Personal-website/README.md

    tags: [tag1, tag2]
    ---
    ```
-3. Write your post content in Markdown below the front matter
+3. Write post content in Markdown below the front matter
 4. Commit and push to GitHub - the site will automatically rebuild

 ## Local Development